MIC-DKFZ/HD-BET/readme.md

 INPUT_FILENAME must be a nifti (.nii.gz) file containing 3D MRI image data.
 4D
 image sequences are not supported (however can be split upfront into the individual temporal volumes using fslsplit<sup>1</sup>).
-INPUT_FILENAME can be either a pre- or postcontrast T1-w, T2-w or FLAIR MRI sequence.
-Other modalities might work as well.
+INPUT_FILENAME can be any MRI sequence.
+Pre-, postcontrast T1-w, T2-w and FLAIR were used for training and should work best.
+Other sequences will most likely work as well.
 Input images must match the orientation of standard MNI152 template!
 Use fslreorient2std <sup>2</sup> upfront to ensure that this is the case.